Monitoring and evaluation

 Examination coverage

-This subpage shows the results of 3-year examination coverge of target population in the NP ZORA – the percentage of women, aged 20 to 64, who had at least one Pap smear in the observed 3-year period.
-The women who have a test result from a Pap smear are included in the numerator of the equation, while the denominator includes women, who are in the same age group and have their permanent residence in the same region at the given time interval.
-The necessary data for the numerator is acquired from central cervical screening registry, while the Statistical office of Republic Slovenia provides the data included in the denominator.
+This subpage shows the results of the 3-year examination coverge of the target population in the NP ZORA – the percentage of women, aged 20 to 64, who had at least one Pap smear during the observed 3-year period.
+The women who have a Pap smear test result are included in the numerator of the equation, while the denominator includes the women, who are in the same age group and have their permanent residence in the same region at the given time interval.
+The required data for the numerator is acquired from central cervical screening registry, while the Statistical office of the Republic of Slovenia provides the data for the denominator.
 Screening attendance is one of the key preformance indicators, with which we can assess the effectiveness of the NP ZORA.
-The goal of screening attendance is 70%, which means that at least 70% of all women should, in the given 3-year period, attend a screening visit for early detection of precancerous and cancerous lesions of the cervix performed by personal gynaecologists.
+The target for participation in screening is 70%.
+This means that at least 70% of all women should, in the given 3-year period, attend a screening visit for early detection of precancerous and cancerous lesions of the cervix performed by personal gynaecologists.

 EXPLANATION: As a result of the COVID-19 pandemic, we have observed a decrease in examination coverage in the 2017–2020 3-year period.
 Examination coverage is caluclated on data up to 30 June of each year.
 In 2020, this was less than two months after all non-urgent health services were halted at the national level between 11 March and 8 May 2020.
 At that time, cancer screening was not carried out, therefore we observed an expected decrease of examination coverage, which was 69.6% nationwide.
 This means that, for the first time in 15 years, we recorded an examination coverage that is less than the target value of 70%.
 However, immediately after the resumption of screening, we noticed a higher volume of cervical smear results compared to previous years (by more than 20%).
 Thus, examination coverage on 30 September 2020 had already increased to 70.6%.
-Despite the pandemic, the trend of increasing examnation coverage continued and it was 71.7% in the next 3-year period (2018–2021), which is comparable to the pre-pandemic era.
+Despite the pandemic, the trend of increasing examnation coverage continued and it was 71.8% in the next 3-year period (2018–2021), which was already comparable to the pre-pandemic era.
+The 2020-2023 period then saw the highest level of screening since the programme's inception (74.5%), which decreased to 72.5% in the following 2021-2024 period.
+The decrease is due to the accumulation of a higher number of screenings in the aftermath of the lifting of the COVID-19 pandemic measures.
+The 2020-2023 period (1 July 2020–30 June 2023) starts after all screening was suspended between 11 March and 9 May 2020 and gynaecological clinics worked with increased workloads to make up for the missed screening due to the suspension, but does not include the period when screening was suspended.
+The marked increase was therefore mainly due to the timing of screening and the time period used to calculate the screening rate (the reverse effect of the decrease in 2017–2020), so the decrease in screening in 2021–2024 (1 July 2021–30 June 2024), when there was no longer an impact from the COVID-19 pandemic cessation, was to be expected.

 Slovenian national cervical cancer screening programme examination coverage by age groups